HITS-MCM/MD-IFP/README.md

 This example shows how RAMD dissociation trajectories can be analyzed usinf pre-generated IFP database
 ![HSP90](/images/cluster-traj.png)
-*This plot visualizes ligand dissociation pathways in a graph representation*
+*This plot show ligand dissociation pathways in a graph representation*

 IV. __membrane_analysis_example.ipynb__